Sheffield named as one of best city break destinations in Europe for 2022

-Sheffield named by Time Out as one of the best city break destinations in Europe for 2022
+Sheffield named one of the best city break destinations in Europe for 2022

 Sheffield has been named one of the top city break destinations in Europe and the best in the UK.